Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 By Bus or Shuttle:

 We recommend joining an organized tour to Tortuguero if you don’t have a car.
-There are plenty leaving Puerto Viejo, including your transportation and a 1 or 2-day tour of the national park.
-If you travel by public bus take the bus to Cariari where you change to La Pavona.
+We saw plenty leaving Puerto Viejo, including your transportation and a 1 or 2-day tour of the national park.
+If you travel by public bus, take the bus to Cariari, where you change to La Pavona.

 Where to Stay in Tortuguero

 For easy access to all the village’s amenities, stay in Tortuguero itself.
 However, if you want a really unique experience, you can stay on one of the nearby islands, where you’ll have to travel by water taxi.
-Staying in one of these jungle lodges is a truly memorable experience!
+Staying in one of these jungle lodges was one of our most memorable experiences!

 Day 7: Tortuguero

-Tortuguero means ‘place of turtles’, and that’s exactly what you’ll find; a place where turtles nest, and you can watch baby turtles hatch and enter the ocean for the first time.
+Tortuguero means ‘place of turtles’, and that’s exactly what we found: a place where turtles nest, and baby turtles hatch and enter the ocean for the first time.

 The primary hatching season is July to October, but there are plenty of other things to see and do in Tortuguero outside of these months.
 One of the main activities is a night walk in the Tortuguero Nature Reserve, where a guide will take you by boat into the depths of the rainforest.
-Under the cover of darkness, you’ll be able to see rare and beautiful wildlife, like the red-eyed tree frog.
+The absolute highlight for us was when our guide stopped the engine and we drifted past a red‑eyed tree frog.
+Total goosebumps moment!

 Costa Rica 3 week itinerary Tortuguero